-The first and foremost is the Federal Reserve who raised interest rates three times in 2017 which pushed up short term rates.
-Long term rates did not move higher as it was generally believed there would be no acceleration in growth or inflation in 2018.
-However if inflation materializes then that changes the outlook on long term rates.
+The first and foremost is the Federal Reserve raised interest rates three times in 2017 which pushed up short-term rates.
+Long-term rates did not move higher as it was generally believed there would be no acceleration in growth or inflation in 2018.
+However, if inflation materializes then that changes the outlook on long-term rates.

-Next we saw tax reform which is generally through to be somewhat inflationary.
-And last but not least, all of this has caused hesitation among Chinese investors who are said to be wary of longer term US debt in the face of inflation.
+Next, we saw tax reform which is generally thought to be somewhat inflationary.
+And last but not least, all of this has caused hesitation among Chinese investors who are said to be wary of longer-term US debt in the face of inflation.

 When you combine all of this together with the expectation that the Federal Reserve will probably raise rates 2-3 times this year; it has put a lot of pressure on the 10yr which is up against this 2.6% level of resistance.
 If the 10yr goes above and stays above 2.6% then it’s very possible it could move as high as 3% this year.

 In the coming weeks you should keep an eye on the following items:

 The 2.60% key resistance level on the 10yr

 More inflation data either confirms it is accelerating or is it purely temporary